Mr Joseph Allison

-Leading a small but effective Learning Development team can be both very rewarding and sometimes frustrating.
-Due to being a small team we have to be innovative and creative in collaborating with programmes, and meeting the needs of the students.
-The frustration creeps in when we are unable to extend our reach across the whole university, so that all students may benefit.
+Leading a small but effective Learning Development team has been very rewarding.
+As a small team we have to be innovative and creative in collaborating with colleagues, and meeting the needs of the students.

-Our approach is always to get embedded within programmes as much as possible, so that we can get a greater understanding of the expectations being placed on students, and provide more developmental models for addressing academic skills.
+Our approach is to try and get academic skills embedded within programmes as much as possible, so that we can gain a greater understanding of the expectations being placed on the students, and provide more developmental models of learning

-As Learning Developers we do not have the answers, if indeed there is one, but we generally know what questions to ask so that students can recognise their own areas for development and ways forward.
+As Learning Developers we do not provide the answers, as these often differ between programmes, but we generally know what questions to ask so that students can identify their own areas for development.

 University of Plymouth (2006) PGCE (PCET)